Kanezaka/leagues-announcement-filter/README.md

-# Example
+# Leagues Announcement Filter
-An example greeter plugin
+End the spam.
+Keep the conversation flowing.

+This plugin removes clan message announcements coming from leagues.